unisse-courses/s14-mp3/UPDATES.md

     - [X] Organize the exports functions naming
   - [ ] Check if all the features still work after the transfer

-2. SESSIONS FOR LOGIN
+2. SESSIONS FOR LOGIN - Giann
   - [ ] Cross-site scripting ??
     - [ ] note
-  - [ ] Hashed passwords using crypto
+  - [X] Hashed passwords using crypto
     - [ ] note

 3. DUMMY DATA JSON FILES